Cherreads

 The Great Northern Gates

-His posture shifted—slightly.
+His posture shifted — slightly.

-Detailed historical records spanning three generations, tracing through Viren's ancestry before narrowing upon the man himself.
+He absorbed what he needed from the first page, then turned to the next.
+His eyes moved through each section with precision: detailed historical records spanning three generations, tracing through Viren's ancestry before narrowing upon the man himself.

 Birth.
 Early childhood.